Table of Contents

 The Sugar: Tea Ratio for healthy Kombucha

 I measure out 100g sugar on a kitchen scale and pour into a litre (1000g) boiled water.
 Stir well to dissolve the sugar.
 Then add 4 teabags. to this.
 Regular black tea.
 (Not Earl Grey which contains bergamot essential oil) Let steep 3-4 minutes, remove teabags.
 Let the tea cool to body temp then add to your continuous brew.
-Super simple.
-If the tea is too hot to dip your pinky finger, it's too hot for the kombucha.
+Here’s my super simple way to test the temperature, without using a thermometer: If the tea is too hot to dip your pinky finger, it’s too hot for the kombucha.
+Much the same as if a bath is too hot for your elbow, it’s too hot for your baby.
+Except putting your elbow into your kombucha is going to be tricky, a pink finger works better.

 Since I wrote this article I’ve discovered a container in my kitchen that holds close enough to 100g sugar, so I use that now, and don’t hassle with the kitchen scale.
 I keep the sugar measuring container inside the large bag of sugar to make the whole process even simpler.